The Poseidon Adventure (novel): Plot

 Formerly the RMS Atlantis, the SS Poseidon is a luxury ocean liner from the golden age of travel, converted to a single-class, combination cargo-cruise liner.
 The ship is on her first North Atlantic crossing under new ownership, celebrated with a month-long Christmas voyage from Lisbon to African and South American ports.
 On December 26, an undersea earthquake overturns the Poseidon.
 The ship capsizes as it falls into the void caused by the quake displacing millions of gallons of seawater.

-Stuck within the upper deck dining room, preacher Reverend Frank "Buzz" Scott suggests his fellow survivors to move to the keel of the ship, where maybe they will have more chances of being rescued.
-Those who refuse to follow him stay behind.

-The rest climb a Christmas tree with Scott to ascend into the galley area where they meet stewards and kitchen crew.
+Trapped within the upper deck dining room, preacher Reverend Frank "Buzz" Scott suggests his fellow survivors move to the keel of the ship, where they may have a better chance of being rescued.
+Some decide to stay behind.
+The rest climb a Christmas tree with Scott to ascend into the galley area, where they meet stewards and kitchen crew.
 The group debates whether to try to reach a propeller shaft at the stern, or to go to the bow.
 A steward fears the lockers that hold the anchor chains will have flooded, and suggests trying for the engine room.

 After climbing two upside-down stairways, the group comes upon "Broadway", a wide service corridor that runs the length of the ship and connects to the engine room.
 The posse breaks for a while whilst looking for supplies.
 Young Robin Shelby ventures off to find the bathroom while Tony "The Beamer" Bates and his girlfriend Pamela find the liquor closet.
 When the ship's emergency lighting goes out, some crew members panic and stampede; they are trampled, or killed by falling over stairway openings or into a pit where a boiler tore through several decks.
-After the panic, Scott's group searches for Tony, Pamela, and Robin.
+After the panic, Scott's group searches for Tony, Pamela and Robin.

 New York Police Detective Mike Rogo finds Tony passed out, intoxicated, and Pamela refuses to leave him.
-While searching for Robin, his older sister Susan is raped by Herbert, a young, terrified crew member.
-Susan talks with Herbert, who is remorseful and ashamed, and grows to like him.
+While searching for Robin, his older sister Susan is raped by Herbert, a crew member.
+Susan talks to Herbert, who is remorseful and ashamed, and grows to like him.
 Realizing the consequences of his actions, Herbert panics, runs off and falls to his doom.
 Susan rejoins the group and tells them nothing of what has happened.
 After an intense search, they make the decision to move on without Robin.
 His mother, Jane, breaks down and vents her long-held disgust and hatred for her husband.
 The Reverend, having found a Turkish oiler, guides the other survivors to the stern.
 They find a corridor to the engine room, which is completely submerged.
-Belle Rosen, a former W.S.A. champion, swims through the corridor and finds the passage to get them to the other side.
+Belle Rosen, a former swimming champion, swims through the corridor and finds the passage to get them to the other side.
 Upon their arrival, they find the engine room.